alextanhongpin/ideas/README.md

 ## Traffic Shifting

 It is possible to do traffic-shifting - but can we shard (duplicate) the calls to a staging environment instead to debug/test performance/check errors?
 When doing so, it is important to isolate side-effects (writes to db, sending out emails, triggering webhook etc).
 Find out how.

+## Cloud Native apps with microservices architecture

+- Building and Deploying a Microservice
+- Discovery and Invocation
+- Microservices Patterns
+- Circuit Breakers
+- Pipelines
+- Authentication
+- Logging, Monitoring, and Tracing
+- Blue-Green Deployment
+- Canary
+- Moving from Monolith to Microservices